MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

     > [!NOTE]
     > If the Runbook Designer is connected to another management server, the **Connect to a server** icon is disabled.
 Select the **Disconnect** icon before you connect to a different management server.

-2. In **System Center Orchestrator Connection**, enter the name of the server that hosts your Orchestrator management server, and then select **OK**.
+2. In **System Center Orchestrator Connection**, enter the name of the server that hosts your Orchestrator management server, and select **OK**.

 ## To enable network discovery